MASILab/AtlasToDiffusionReg/README.md

 # The singularity assumptions:

--all imaging files provided are gzpied niftis (.nii.gz) -the bvals/bvecs are iun FSL format (can be otherwise, but not guaranteed to work) -the dwi data have already been preprocessed for distortion correction, to remove noise, artifacts, etc.
+-all imaging files provided are gzpied niftis (.nii.gz)

+-the bvals/bvecs are iun FSL format (can be otherwise, but not guaranteed to work)

+-the dwi data have already been preprocessed for distortion correction, to remove noise, artifacts, etc.

--the t1 is NOT skull strippe
+-the t1 is NOT skull stripped

 # Notes

 - if you  would like to apply the transformations yourself, this is the following ANTs command to do so:

 	antsApplyTransforms -d 3 -i <atlas_file> -r <b0_file> -n NearestNeighbor \